commakozzi/Javascript-From-Beginning-to-Pro/README.md

 let response = generateResponse(3);
 ```

-Please note that the `generateResponse()` function mentioned in the code refers to ChatGPT's implementation, not an actual function within the JavaScript code snippet provided.
+Please note that the `generateResponse()` function mentioned in the code refers to this documentation's implementation, not an actual function within the JavaScript code snippet provided.

+## End -- answerMe()
+---